-Huge variations on the theme have since emerged, including taro-flavored tea, jasmine tea or coffee, served cold or hot.
+Variations on the theme include taro-flavored tea, jasmine tea and coffee, served cold or hot.

 Chun Shui Tang teahouse (春水堂), 48 Yi-shu St., Longjing, Taichung County; +886 4 2652 8288

-You've gotta love a place called Slack Season and it's the first pit stop on any trip to Taiwan.
+You've gotta love a place called Slack Season, and it should be one of the first pit stops on any culinary trip to Taiwan.

 The iconic eatery originated in Tainan about a century ago.
-A fisherman sold noodles during the slack season and the joint became so successful that he quit fishing altogether.
+A fisherman sold noodles during the slack fishing season and the joint became so successful he quit his original trade altogether.

 The signature bowl of Slack Season noodles is served in shrimp soup with bean sprouts, coriander, minced pork and fresh shrimps.

-This bowl of comforting flavors is so addictive that a man from Tainan ate 18 bowls in a row, according to Slack Season.
+The bowl of comforting flavors is so addictive that a man from Tainan supposedly ate 18 bowls in a row at the restaurant.

 7. Pan-fried bun (生煎包)

-Do you like the fluffiness of cake as well as the crunchiness of potato chips?
+Like the fluffiness of cake and the crunchiness of potato chips?
 The pan-fried bun gives you the best of both worlds.

-These buns are made with spongy white Chinese bread that are pan-fried on the bottom.
-Break them open to reveal the moist porky filling.
+The buns are made with spongy white Chinese bread that is pan-fried on the bottom.
+Break one open to reveal the moist porky filling.

-A Shanghainese staple, the Taiwanese version differs in two ways: it is slightly bigger in size and it hits the pan upside-down.
+A Shanghainese staple, the Taiwanese version differs in two ways: it's slightly bigger in size and it hits the pan upside-down.

 Hsu Ji (許記), Shida Night Market, Taan District, Taipei City; +886 9 3085 9646